The Liberal Manifesto, adopted by the Congress of Liberal International on 18-21 May 2017 in Andorra

 Rapid scientific discoveries, digitalization, biotechnology, and artificial intelligence will create vast opportunities and challenges for humanity.
 These technological advances must never be used for war or armament.
 Curing illness, achieving food security and development and fostering the expansion of freedoms should be their main goals.
 Governments, international institutions and civil society should prevent well-defined abuses through transparent supervision that does not unduly hinder the process of scientific discovery, research and individual development.

 As history shows, the flow of goods and services as well as capital and people across national borders is a boon for the spread of prosperity.
 With ever more countries integrating into the world economy, free and fair trade as well as investment across borders are major instruments for the alleviation of poverty and the promotion of peace.
-However, with a reappearance of protectionist attitudes in various states and regions, some countries are being left out of the benefits from a liberalized world economy.
+However, with a reappearance of protectionist attitudes in various states and regions, some countries are being left out of the benefits from a liberalised world economy.
 Therefore, there is a need for us to argue the case for maintaining and extending a strong and well-functioning global trade regime to ensure a level playing field for all.
 Free trade agreements between countries on a bilateral or limited multilateral basis have in the past been successful tools to promote regional trade integration and investment partnerships.
-They should be encouraged as long as they respect the rules of the World Trade Organization and remain open for further members.
+They should be encouraged as long as they respect the rules of the World Trade Organisation and remain open for further members.

-Resistance to economic protectionism remains a key liberal commitment as is our obligation to ensure that as many people as possible benefit from a liberalized global economy.
+Resistance to economic protectionism remains a key liberal commitment as is our obligation to ensure that as many people as possible benefit from a liberalised global economy.
 In the long term, this is the only way we can sustain an open liberal society.
-While we recognize that the market system by itself does not guarantee a fair distribution of wealth, we will fight to provide equitable access to markets, property, capital, infrastructure, health and education for everybody.
+While we recognise that the market system by itself does not guarantee a fair distribution of wealth, we will fight to provide equitable access to markets, property, capital, infrastructure, health and education for everybody.
 By promoting equal opportunities for all, we empower individuals to participate in, contribute to and benefit from global growth, thereby reducing economic and social inequalities and making markets work for all.

 Liberal societies are open to the migration of people.
 The ability to move within and between nations increases freedom and the possibilities for individuals to pursue their happiness.
 Migration of people is natural and, as history has proved, it is beneficial and brings cultural enrichment for the receiving countries.
 Migrants can help to meet skill shortages and increase cultural knowledge and diversity within society, but of course this can also impoverish the communities they have left behind.